Scrawl (film): Production

 Scrawl's stylistic production harks back to the 70s and 80s horrors Phantasm and A Nightmare on Elm Street 3: Dream Warriors, as well as fantasy films such as Big.
 Hearn had been teaching film at Andover College, and conceived the project as a hands-on training exercise for his students, influenced by Brian De Palma's Home Movies.
 Much like that film, Hearn's students were given the responsibility of raising money (via crowdfunding), as well as shooting and editing the film, all under Hearn's supervision.
 The cast consisted of professional actors, mostly British, such as Star Wars actress Daisy Ridley, as well as award-winning theatre and film actress Elizabeth Boag, Mark Forester Evans and Nathalie Pownall from the horror film Credo.
 Both Boag and Pownall had worked before with Hearn on his short film Motto, as well as a previous feature film.
 Many of the students involved have subsequently gone into the industry or onto film school.
 The artwork for the film, including the promotional materials as well as the comic book prop, was produced by Jay Boulton.

 Release

 The film was produced by Half Day Wednesday and Red Scout Films, and played in film festivals and select cinemas between October 2015 and an unspecified month in 2016.
 A DVD version was due to be released independently in the first quarter of 2017, but neither the cast nor the official website confirmed this.
 After a fan asked about the film's release, Hearn stated that it would happen in September or October 2017, but no info following this.
 Sometime later it managed to have a distributor, but still no news afterwards.
 A DVD version was released to only select people around the production of Hearn's new film, Dead Air.
-Months later, Wild Eye Releasing acquired the film on late April 2019, and is released on 11 June 2019.
+Months later, Wild Eye Releasing acquired the film on late April 2019, and it was released on 11 June 2019.